The 25 Best Apps for Learning Russian in 2023 [Tested by a Russian Learner]

 After the dialogue, there are several subsections where students can learn the vocabulary and grammar of the lesson, do exercises and test themselves.

-There is also an exam section, which is devoted to practicing for the TORFL exam.
+There’s also an exam section, which is devoted to practicing for the TORFL exam.
 It contains exercises similar to the ones included in the exam.

-There is also a dictionary section which contains a deck of flashcards with Russian audio, English translations and sample phrases/sentences.
+There is also a dictionary section, which contains a deck of flashcards with Russian audio, English translations and sample phrases/sentences.

 Pros:

-- Prepares you for standardized language exam
+- Prepares you for the standardized Russian language exam

 - Great for serious learners